-Peat moss comes from wetland bogs in Canada or Michigan, which is not sustainable and probably a long, long way from where you live (see The Price of Peat Moss).
+Peat moss comes from wetland bogs in Canada or Michigan, which is not sustainable and probably a long, long way from where you live (see Do You Recommend Peat Moss to Improve Soil?).
 Many nurseries that grow woody shrubs and trees have found that composted tree bark or wood chips work beautifully as a peat moss substitute.
-In Walla Walla, Wash., Organix Inc. has developed a technology that turns the cow manure used in methane production into a peatlike material, sold as RePeat.
+In Walla Walla, Washington, Organix Inc. has developed a technology that turns the cow manure used in methane production into a peatlike material, sold as RePeat.
 Coconut husk fibers, coir, will stand in for peat moss any day of the week, but unless you live where it’s produced — in India or Central America — coir is about as exotic as you can get.
 For most of us, the best peat alternatives are leaf mold (rotted leaves), rotted sawdust or a mixture of both.
 A 4-by-5-foot pile of chopped leaves will take about two years to decompose into leaf mold.
 In areas where organic rice or other grain hulls are available, composting them will create a light material for fluffing up potting soil.

 Rotted sawdust, leaf mold or the abundance of organic matter in garden waste compost also can compensate for the absence of vermiculite, a mined mineral with as many environmental issues as peat moss.
 Deposits in Montana and Virginia have been found to contain asbestos, leaving a small area of South Carolina as the lone remaining safe source in North America.
 Personally, I don’t want to pay money to help deplete a limited supply of billion-year-old minerals.